Contents

 e.
 Log Length

-Doubling length from 200 to 400 words only modestly improves this metric.
-A model cannot game the benchmark by producing endless run-on prose — the structural metrics must justify the length.
+The logarithmic scaling means diminishing returns: going from 100 to 200 words helps significantly, but going from 200 to 400 words helps only modestly, and going from 400 to 800 helps barely at all.
+A model cannot game the benchmark by producing endless run-on prose — the four structural metrics must justify the length.

-Each of the five metrics is normalized to a 0–1 range by dividing by the global maximum observed across all model outputs and all human reference texts.
-This means a score of 1.0 on any metric represents the best performance seen from any source, human or model.
+Each metric is normalized to a 0–1 range by dividing by the global maximum observed across all model outputs and all human references.
+The final score is the weighted sum, multiplied by 100:

 score = 100 * (